Vengeance Hath No Fury

 Auzara had a temper to match Topek’s and angry, she warned, “Topek, let him go or you will have me to deal with.”

-Releasing his brother, Topek turned his attention onto Auzara.
+Releasing his brother, Topek turned his attention to Auzara.
 She’d seen that look in his eyes before and backed away.
 Grabbing her, Topek threw her over his shoulder.
 When she objected, he threw her into the trough.

-“Then the next time you are out having a friendly race with my brother look where you are going.”
+“Then the next time you are out having a friendly race with my brother, look where you are going.”

 Auzara cursed as she surfaced in the trough.